Subject to change

 Some lodges lower their rates for these months.
-As mentioned, animals are abundant year-round in the Chobe National Park, and visitors are guaranteed to spot elephants, hippo, red lechwe, blue wildebeest, kudu, warthog and vervet monkeys.
+As mentioned, animals are abundant year-round in the Chobe National Park, and visitors are guaranteed to spot elephants, hippos, red lechwe, blue wildebeest, kudu, warthog and vervet monkeys.
 If you're lucky, you may spot the elusive leopard and cheetah.

 April to October

 The weather changes in April and May, becoming dryer, but the vegetation is still lush.
 It is a maximum of 29°C during the day.
 It's a bit cooler during June, July and August, ranging from 8°C in the mornings to a maximum of 27°C in the afternoons.
 During September and October, it gets hotter until the rainy season starts.
 The heat peaks in October with an average of 35°C.

 November to March

 From November to February, it's around 19°C in the mornings.
 It's hot and sunny in the afternoons, reaching 33°C before the afternoon rains.
 You can expect the most rainfall in January and February, but only in the afternoons.
 The rain is less frequent in March, and the mornings are around 17°C.

 May to August

 It's more relaxed during the day, with a maximum of 28°C and quite cold at night, with temperatures dropping to 6°C.